 Hiking Boots or Shoes?

-Hiking-appropriate footwear comes in two main varieties: trekking boots or trekking shoes.
-You will always encounter some trekkers who claim that you only need a pair of running shoes, and while these may be more comfortable when things are going well, they are less likely to protect your feet and ankles from the strains of uneven terrain.
+Hiking-appropriate footwear comes in two main varieties: hiking boots or hiking shoes.
+You will always encounter some trekkers who claim that you only need a pair of running shoes and, while these may be more comfortable when things are going well, they are less likely to protect your feet and ankles from the strains of uneven terrain.
+Particularly over long distances.

-The advantage of shoes over boots is that they are generally lighter, whereas boots provide more ankle support.
+The advantage of hiking shoes over boots is that they are generally lighter, whereas boots provide more ankle support.
 Also, if you are going on a longer trip and want to pack light, trekking shoes can often double as city shoes for general activities and sightseeing.
-Trekking boots look like nothing other than trekking boots, so if style or multi-purpose use is a priority, boots may not be best.
+Trekking boots look like nothing other than trekking boots.

 Tip: newbies going on a multi-day trek are better off choosing boots.